 In fact, a lot of this blog post is filled with her glorious captures.
-I am not only so thankful that Life Before Work provides an on board photographer going above and beyond what a tour company would usually do but to Emily for everything she did for us.
-Check out more of here work at HERE and/or HERE
+I am not only so thankful that Life Before Work provides an onboard photographer going above and beyond what a tour company would usually do but to Emily for everything she did for us.
+Check out more of her work at HERE and/or HERE

 Things to know before you go

 This may just be the best week of your life

 Yachtlife is about so much more than just partying